-Established in 2003 by Pam Koner, our Founder and Executive Director, Family-to-Family is a 501(c)(3) nonprofit national hunger, literacy and poverty-relief organization dedicated to providing food, personal hygiene products, books and other basic life necessities to American families struggling with the challenges of poverty.
+Founded in 2003 by Executive Director Pam Koner, Family-to-Family is a 501(c)(3) nonprofit national hunger, literacy and poverty-relief organization dedicated to providing food, personal hygiene products, books and other basic life necessities to American families struggling with the challenges of poverty.

 Our mission is to ease the burden of hunger and poverty by facilitating one-to-one connections between families with ‘enough to share’ and impoverished American families with profoundly less.
 Connecting donors with specific families in need through a constellation of family-friendly, hands-on giving programs, Family-to-Family provides individuals, employees, families and children from all economic walks of life with concrete ways to “share their bounty” that actively encourage empathy and compassion.
-Giving opportunities include sponsoring a family with monthly groceries, providing a book-hungry child with a book each month, making birthday boxes and more.
+Giving opportunities include sponsoring a family with monthly groceries, providing a book-hungry classroom with a book each month, stuffing holiday stockings and more.

-By connecting each donor family with a specific recipient family for both our Sponsor A Family hunger relief program and our One Book At A Time literacy program, we bring large and seemingly intractable problems into personal focus, making proactive, attainable results possible one family and one child at a time.
+By connecting each donor family with a specific recipient family for our Sponsor A Family, Sponsor A Veteran, Sponsor A Refugee Family and Sponsor A Holocaust Survivor hunger relief programs, we bring large and seemingly intractable problems into personal focus, making concrete and meaningful results possible one family or one individual at a time.

-The families we help are living at or below the poverty line in communities with high levels of unemployment, significant percentages of residents without high school degrees, and low per capita incomes.
+The families we help are living at or below the poverty line, often in communities with high levels of unemployment, significant percentages of residents without high school degrees, and low per capita incomes.

 Where We Help – Our Footprint is National